1903880724/FaceProject/README.md

 lib: Lib files are put here. libfaceV3.lib contains APIs of this project.

 models: Model files are put here.
 It contains face detection models only.
-I upload the other models with BaiduYun Drive
+I upload the other models with [BaiduYun Drive](https://pan.baidu.com/s/1GElLiwqUkDwsa-xAiPfgDA): ma32

 scc: The sample is put here.